claudio1975/Storm_Events/README.md

 ![Point metrics comparison by target and split, tornado model](images/Tornado_Models_Comparison_Metrics.png)

-The hardest slice, with only 1,776 events in the 2025 test year. **TabPFN-3 is the best model on the two targets that carry enough test signal**: D2 0.40 on `DEATHS_DIRECT` and 0.22 on `INJURIES_DIRECT`, where the GLM is actually negative (−0.27), i.e. worse than predicting the mean.
+**TabPFN-3 is the best model on the two targets that carry enough test signal**: D2 0.40 on `DEATHS_DIRECT` and 0.22 on `INJURIES_DIRECT`, where the GLM is actually negative (−0.27), i.e. worse than predicting the mean.
 The deaths indirect target should be read as not evaluable rather than as results.

 ![Conformal coverage and relative width by target, tornado model](images/Tornado_Models_Comparison_Conformal.png)